 5. Properties of a PUF

-• Steadiness: A PUF that always generate the same response even when varying operating conditions (e.g: supply voltage, and temperature) is said to be steady.
+• Steadiness: a PUF that always generates the same response even when varying operating conditions (e.g. supply voltage and temperature) is said to be steady.
 [1]

 6. PUF Mathematical Notation